 The negative connotations of ‘crafty’ e.g. deviousness and manipulation, under-handedness, deception, cunning or wiliness are countered by such qualities as skillfulness, dexterity, ingenuity, subtlety; surely the very essence of rapport building?

 Crafty listening is useful wherever – and with who ever – we choose to take responsibility for what we contribute to the quality and process of our communication.

-By actively seeking to understand where other people are ‘coming from’ and where they would like to go, we can facilitate them to express their fears and anxieties or their hopes and disappointments Nottingham escorts.
+By actively seeking to understand where other people are ‘coming from’ and where they would like to go, we can facilitate them to express their fears and anxieties or their hopes and disappointments Chicbabes.
 That way, communication and connectedness are more likely to happen.
 And that, in principle and on purpose, is what crafty listening facilitates.

 This is not altruistic self-denial, but enlightened self-interest because – potentially at least – it banishes shadows, helping all parties to see and think more clearly.
 This serves self and mutual interest, on the premise that ‘we are in it together’, replacing ‘me’ with ‘we’, helps to dismantle barriers and build bridges across differences.
 That way, together, we can move towards a mutually beneficial and desirable future escorts in Leicester!
 Maybe we won’t get there, but we can choose to behave with decency and dignity along the way.